Icons on websites - what do they do and how to choose the right ones?

 1. Start by looking at the possibilities

-I recommend turning to icon fonts such as Ionicons.
-Installation is very easy - you only need to do it once to enjoy the icon set throughout your site.
+I recommend turning to icon fonts like Ionicons.
+Installation is very easy - you only need to do it once to enjoy the icon set on your entire site.

-Remember that using too many of these fonts will slow down your site, so it's best to rely on one set that has all the icons you need.
+Keep in mind that using too many of these fonts will slow down your site, so it's best to rely on just one set that has all the icons you need.

 Then just use CSS to give the icons the right size and colors.